ISRAEL—SPIRIT AND FLESH

 The Hebrew Prophets spoke of the salvation to come.
 The Prophets did not speak to physical Israel but to the Christians (first Jews, and after that Gentiles).

-Unto whom [the Hebrew Prophets] it was revealed, that not unto themselves [the physical Israelites], but unto us [the Christians—Jews and Gentiles] they did minister the things, which are now reported unto you by them that have preached the gospel unto you with the Holy Ghost sent down from heaven; which things the angels desire to look into.
+To them it was revealed that, not to themselves, but to us they were ministering the things which now have been reported to you through those who have preached the gospel to you by the Holy Spirit sent from heaven—things which angels desire to look into.
 (I Peter 1:12)

 Was Peter, a Jew, inspired to write Scripture?
 If so, why do we not believe him?
 Why do we say the Prophets were speaking to physical Israel when the Apostle Peter declared they were not writing to physical Israel but to the Israel that has been born again of Christ?